 Meanwhile in 1969 Czechoslovakia became the first country in the world to make wearing seat belts compulsory.

 In 1978 Vladimir Remek became the first Czech in space.

 In 1989 the Communist tyranny in Czechoslovakia crumbled.
 On 17 November the police attacked a student demonstration.
 Events then moved quickly.
 On 19 November human rights activists formed the Civic Forum.
 On 20 November huge demonstrations were held.
 More followed in the next few days.
 On 24 November the government resigned but the demonstrations continued.
 On 27 November a 2-hour strike was held.

 Eventually the Communist party agreed to end 1 party rule.
 They also promised to form a coalition government.
 However, on 3 December, it turned out that Communists dominated the coalition.
 The people were not satisfied and they held more demonstrations.
 Finally, on 10 December a new government was formed.
 This time Communists were a minority.
 The Federal Assembly elected Vaclav Havel president of Czechoslovakia on 29 December.
 In June 1990 multi-party elections were held and the process of turning Czechoslovakia into a market economy began.

 THE CZECH REPUBLIC

 Like the rest of Europe the Czech Republic suffered in the recession of 2009.
-Yet the Czech Republic soon recovered and today it is a prosperous country.
-The Czech Republic is noted for making machines, paper, glass, steel and ceramics.
+Yet the Czech Republic soon recovered.
+Then in 2016 Czechia became the official alternative name for the country.
+Czechia is is a prosperous country.
+It is noted for making machines, paper, glass, steel and ceramics.
 It is also famous for beer.
-Then in 2016 Czechia became the official alternative name for the country.
+In 2020 the population of Czechia was 10.6 million.